VideojogosLusofona/color-shape-links-ai-competition/doc/06_console.md

 Command-line arguments are passed to app after two dashes, `--`, since these separate options to the `dotnet` command from the options to the app being executed.
-For example, the `info` option shows important environment info for running ColorShapeLinks matches, for example known assemblies (units of compiled C# code) and AI thinkers.
-Running the console app with this options can be accomplished as follows:
+For example, the `info` option shows important environment info for running ColorShapeLinks matches, such as known assemblies (units of compiled C# code) and AI thinkers.
+Running the console app with this option can be accomplished as follows:

 ```
 $ dotnet run -c Release -- info
 ```

-Alternatively, the app can be built and executed separately:
+Alternatively, the app can be [built][dotnet-build] and executed separately:

 ```
 $ dotnet build -c Release